 Visitor Limits

 To keep everyone safe, access to the building is limited to patients with a scheduled appointment and those essential for the patient’s well-being and care (e.g., care partner, parent).
 Anyone else who comes with you to the visit will be asked to wait outside the building or in their car.
 Both patients and caretakers or parents will be screened at the entrance to the building and provided a mask, which is required while inside the building.
 Alternative mechanisms for patient and visitor interactions such as video-call applications on cell phones or tablets are highly encouraged.
-Ask staff for the current wifi password.
+Ask staff for the current WIFI password.

 COVID Pre-Screening Questions